What Price House Can I Afford?

 Home Affordability Is What You Pay Each Month

 To find out how much house you can buy, look past online mortgage calculators.
 They’re built for the masses.

 And, ignore the generic online articles on topics like debt-to-income ratio, maximum mortgage guidelines, and rules of thumb.
 Look at the bylines, and you’ll see they’re written by people who don’t do mortgages, and just don’t know.

 You can do better for yourself.

 Remember: there’s nuance when you ask “How much home can I afford?”.
-You’re not asking a direct question of somebody.
+It’s not a direct question.
 You’re trying to put a group of questions together about your finances, to get a general idea of what you can do.